 - ejmg/an-idiots-guide-to-installing-arch-on-a-lenovo-carbon-x1-gen-6: so you wanted to install arch huh

 - A detailed overview of how I installed Arch Linux on my Lenovo ThinkPad X1 Extreme, having never installed Arch before.

 - Install ARCH Linux on ThinkPad X1 Carbon Gen 7 with encrypted filesystem and UEFI

 - Arch Linux - Install, Configure, Tweak - YouTube

 Download the Arch Linux

-You can download the image from the official page Arch Linux - Downloads.
-I used BitTorrent and it didn’t take more than an hour.
-To verify the image, I used only
+You can download the image from the official Arch Linux - Downloads.
+I used BitTorrent and it did not take more than an hour.
+I used only

 I used a USB drive to store the image.
 The flow is really easy thanks to the great wiki.
 So I just followed the macOS section on USB flash installation media - ArchWiki.

 We need to make changes to the BIOS menu to avoid some issues during/after the installation.
 To enter the BIOS setting menu, press